 Create a Colorful Spiral Pattern Using Tynker

-In this activity, we’ll create a bright spiral pattern that grows continuously and changes shades—perfect for introducing loops and angles to young coders.
+In this activity, we’ll create a bright spiral pattern that continuously grows and changes shades — perfect for introducing loops, angles, and creative coding to young learners.

 What Students Will Learn